zackmorgs/zackmorgenthaler.com/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Todo
+- replace pictures on studio
+- zack page
+    - remove "(and growing)" from my zack's page
+    - kelsey says i need to add more work history
+- Services
+    - remove "custom icons and illustrations" from web design and put in redesign services
+    - remove "hosting" from e-commerce bullet points, add "ux testing"
+    - for cards on these pages, make the cursor do default cursor icon
+    - border-radius for cards needs to be consistent
+- services/web-design
+    - reword second "whether" at bottom of first section
+    - add contact button to bottom of page for web-design (banner would work)
+- services/ai
+    - add banner
+- services/e-com
+    - add UX Testing to services.
+- services/branding
+    - make cards have hover behavior like that of other pages
+- /team
+    - redesign this into one page. start with zack's page and put content from both together.
+- /contact
+    - consider removing budget and replacing it with timeframe